EnterpriseDB/repmgr/README.md

 -----------------------------------

-Replication slots were introduced with PostgreSQL 9.4 and are designed to ensure that any standby connected to the master using a replication slot will always be able to retrieve the required WAL files.
-This removes the need to manually manage WAL file retention by estimating the number of WAL files that need to be maintained on the master using `wal_keep_segments`.
-Do however be aware that if a standby is disconnected, WAL will continue to accumulate on the master until either the standby reconnects or the replication slot is dropped.
+Replication slots were introduced with PostgreSQL 9.4 and are designed to ensure that any standby connected to the primary using a replication slot will always be able to retrieve the required WAL files.
+This removes the need to manually manage WAL file retention by estimating the number of WAL files that need to be maintained on the primary using `wal_keep_segments`.
+Do however be aware that if a standby is disconnected, WAL will continue to accumulate on the primary until either the standby reconnects or the replication slot is dropped.

 To enable `repmgr` to use replication slots, set the boolean parameter